Rashaan Gaulden: Las Vegas Raiders

 On November 9, 2020, the Las Vegas Raiders signed Gaulden to their practice squad.
-He was elevated to the active roster on December 17 and December 26 for the team's weeks 15 and 16 games against the Los Angeles Chargers and Miami Dolphins, and reverted to the practice squad after each game.
+He was elevated to the active roster on December 17 and 26 for the team's weeks 15 and 16 games against the Los Angeles Chargers and Miami Dolphins, and reverted to the practice squad after each game.
 He signed a reserve/future contract on January 5, 2021.
 He was waived on June 4, 2021.

 Calgary Stampeders

-On September 27, 2022 Gaulden signed with the Calgary Stampeders of the Canadian Football League (CFL).
+On September 27, 2022, Gaulden was signed to the practice roster of the Calgary Stampeders of the Canadian Football League (CFL).
+He was released on October 20, 2022.